-We conducted our first advisory vote on executive compensation at our 2011 Annual Meeting.
-While this vote was not binding on the Company, our Board or our Compensation Committee, we believe that it is important for our stockholders to have an opportunity to vote on this proposal every three years as a means to express their views regarding our executive compensation philosophy, our compensation policies and programs, and our decisions regarding executive compensation, all as disclosed in our proxy statement.
-Our Board and our Compensation Committee value the opinions of our stockholders and, to the extent there is any significant vote against the compensation of our Named Executive Officers as disclosed in the proxy statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
+We conducted our first advisory vote on executive compensation at our 2011 Annual Meeting and then again at our 2014 Annual Meeting.
+While this vote is not binding on the Company, our Board of Directors or our Compensation Committee, we believe that it is important for our stockholders to have an opportunity to vote on this proposal every three years as a means to express their views regarding our executive compensation philosophy, our compensation policies and programs, and our decisions regarding executive compensation, all as disclosed in our proxy statement.
+Our Board of Directors and our Compensation Committee value the opinions of our stockholders and, to the extent there is any significant vote against the compensation of our Named Executive Officers as disclosed in the proxy statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
 In addition to our advisory vote on executive compensation every three years, we are committed to ongoing engagement with our stockholders on executive compensation and corporate governance issues.
 These engagement efforts take place throughout the year through meetings, telephone calls and correspondence involving our senior management, directors and representatives of our stockholders.

-At the 2011 Annual Meeting, more than 99% of the votes cast on the advisory vote on the executive compensation proposal were in favor of our named executive officer compensation as disclosed in the proxy statement, and as a result our named executive officer compensation was approved.
-The Board and Compensation Committee reviewed these final vote results.
+At the 2014 Annual Meeting, more than 95% of the votes cast on the advisory vote on the executive compensation proposal were in favor of our named executive officer compensation as disclosed in the proxy statement, and as a result our named executive officer compensation was approved.
+Our Board of Directors and Compensation Committee reviewed these final vote results.
 Given the significant level of support, no changes to our executive compensation policies and decisions were necessary at that time based on the vote results.
 We have determined that our stockholders should vote on a Say-on-Pay proposal every three years, consistent with the preference expressed by our stockholders at the 2011 Annual Meeting.
-Therefore, we are holding a vote on Say on Pay this year.
-Accordingly, the next Say on Pay vote after the 2014 Annual Meeting will be in 2017.
+Accordingly, the next Say on Pay vote will be in 2017.